History of Kutch

-The history of Kutch, a region in the extreme west of the western Indian state of Gujarat, can be traced back to prehistorical times.
+The History of Kutch a region in the extreme west of the western Indian state of Gujarat, can be traced back to prehistorical times.

+The Kutch Region was established by Maharaja of Parmar Rajputs, and deterred invasions for centuries.
 There are several sites related to Indus valley civilization in region and is mentioned in Hindu mythology.
 In historical times, Kutch is mentioned in Greek writings during Alexander.
 It was ruled by Menander I of Greco-Bactrian Kingdom which was overthrown by Indo-Scythians followed by Maurya Empire and Sakas. in the first century, it was under Western Satraps followed by Gupta Empire.
 By fifth century, Maitraka of Valabhi took over from which its close association with ruling clans of Gujarat started.
 Chavdas ruled the eastern and central parts by seventh century but then came under Chaulukyas by tenth century.
 After fall of Chaulukya, Vaghelas ruled the state.
 Following conquest of Sindh by Muslim rulers, Rajput Samma started moving southwards to Kutch and ruled western regions initially.
 By tenth century, they controlled significant area of Kutch and by thirteenth century they controlled whole of Kutch and adopted a new dynastic identity, Jadeja.

 For three centuries, Kutch was divided and ruled by three different branches of Jadeja brothers.
 In sixteenth century, Kutch was unified under one rule by Rao Khengarji I of these branches and his direct decedents ruled for two centuries and had good relationship with Gujarat Sultanate and Mughals.
 One of his descendants, Rayadhan II left three sons of whom two died and third son, Pragmalji I took over the state and founded the current lineage of rulers at the start of the seventeenth century.
 The decedents of other brothers founded states in Kathiawar.
 After turbulent periods and battles with armies of Sindh, the state was stabilized in the middle of eighteenth century by council known as Bar Bhayat ni Jamat who placed Rao as a titular head and ruled independently.
 The state accepted suzerainty of British East India Company in 1819 when Kutch was defeated in battle.
 The state was devastated by an earthquake in 1819.
 The state stabilized and flourished in business under subsequent rulers.

 Upon the independence of India in 1947, Kutch acceded unto the dominion of India and was constituted an independent commissionaire.
 It was created a state within the union of India in 1950.
 The state witnessed an earthquake in 1956.
 On 1 November 1956, Kutch State was merged with Bombay state, which in 1960 was divided into the new linguistic states of Gujarat and Maharashtra, with Kutch becoming part of Gujarat state as Kutch district.
 The district was affected by tropical cyclone in 1998 and the earthquake in 2001.
 The state saw rapid industrialization and growth in tourism in subsequent years.